getsentry/rfcs/text/0060-linking-backend-errors-with-replays.md

 ## Option D

-This is a lot of work and may not be feasible now, if ever.
+This is a lot of work and may not be feasible now.

 # Unresolved questions